Let’s talk about dogs eating bananas…

 Feeding your dog a balanced diet is an important step to a long and healthy life.
 Like most humans, variety in your dog’s diet can bring more pleasure and open your dog’s diet up to more appealing choices.

+Yes, dogs can eat bananas but don’t go overboard with the tasty treat.
 One of our favorite snack foods is hands down, bananas.
 Bananas are not only a favorite choice for humans, but our fur babies find them tasty as well.

 These soft, yellow fruits are a fan favorite whether it is eaten fresh, frozen, in ice cream, bread, or oatmeal, most of us eat bananas in some form daily.